bhavuk-kalra/bhavuk-kalra/README.md

-🌐 Aspiring Cybersecurity student | 🛡️ Security Researcher |
+🌐 Cybersecurity and Cloud Security Professional | 🛡️ Security Researcher |

 Passionate about securing the digital world, I'm on a journey to explore the depths of cybersecurity.
 From ethical hacking to threat analysis, I thrive on unraveling the complexities of the cyber realm.
 Currently honing my skills in Python scripting for cybersecurity applications.